Evicted!

 Through buddleia is the working title of a new film that I am currently developing, prompted by the loss of my home.

-Buddleia plants sculpted the space, knitting together into dense hedgerows, forming archways and a tunnel; splitting through rubber asphalt, some buddleia stood alone, like tall trees, with thick woody trunks that developed over many years.
+Buddleia plants sculpted the space, knitting together into dense hedgerows, forming archways and a tunnel; splitting through rubber asphalt, some stood alone, like tall trees with thick woody trunks.
 In the heat of summer, the mass of plants cooled the atmosphere, creating a distinct microclimate.

-As the playground was transformed, it became home to many others: birds, foxes, a wide variety of insects, a solitary bat, and a resident cat who adopted the playground and school as her own.
+As the playground was transformed, it became home to many others: birds, foxes, countless insects, a solitary bat, and a resident cat who adopted the playground and school as her own.

 © Anna Molan 2026